okTurtles/shelterprotocol.net/src/content/docs/en/scheme.md

 ## Semantics and Operations

-The 'shelter' URI scheme is used to identify resources that can be accessed through the Shelter Protocol.
+The `shelter` URI scheme is used to identify resources that can be accessed through the Shelter Protocol.
 The CID (Content Identifier) portion of the URI uniquely identifies the resource, and the optional authority and query components can be used to provide additional context or parameters for accessing the resource.

-When a 'shelter' URI is dereferenced, the client should use the Shelter Protocol to retrieve the identified resource.
+When a `shelter` URI is dereferenced, the client should use the Shelter Protocol to retrieve the identified resource.
 The specific operations and behaviors involved in this process are defined by the Shelter Protocol specification.

 ## Encoding

-Any reserved characters, as defined in [[STD66]](#ref-STD66), MUST be encoded when used in a 'shelter' URI.
+Any reserved characters, as defined in [[STD66]](#ref-STD66), MUST be encoded when used in a `shelter` URI.

 ## Examples

 This section is non-normative.

-A URI for a resource identified by the CID 'z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT':
+A URI for a resource identified by the CID `z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT`:

     <shelter:z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT>

-A URI for the current key named 'csk' for a resource (a smart contract, in this case) identified by the CID 'z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT':
+A URI for the current key named `csk` for a resource (a smart contract, in this case) identified by the CID `z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT`:

     <shelter:z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT?keyName=csk>

-A URI for the current key named 'csk' for a resource (a smart contract, in this case) identified by the CID 'z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT', to be loaded from a server located at the address 'example.com':
+A URI for the current key named `csk` for a resource (a smart contract, in this case) identified by the CID `z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT`, to be loaded from a server located at the address `example.com`:

     <shelter:example.com/z9brRu3VMfgn81z36GzeKDsZBoUEjsNKccJA5BpZVsorhcefFnZT
     ?keyName=csk>

 ## Security Considerations

-The security considerations for the 'shelter' URI scheme are primarily related to the security of the Shelter Protocol itself.
-Implementers SHOULD ensure that they follow best practices for secure protocol design and implementation, and they MUST properly validate and sanitize any input or output related to 'shelter' URIs.
+The security considerations for the `shelter` URI scheme are primarily related to the security of the Shelter Protocol itself.
+Implementers SHOULD ensure that they follow best practices for secure protocol design and implementation, and they MUST properly validate and sanitize any input or output related to `shelter` URIs.

 In particular, a Shelter resource can refer to computer code that could result in dynamic code execution, such as smart contracts, or additional network